cohesity/cohesity-appspec/sampleapp/README.md

 `http://<app-ip>:<node-port>/views`

 `http://<app-ip>:<node-port>/views/<view-name>`.

+Alternatively, one can click on the 'Open App' button from the UI to get the `<app-ip>:<node-port>` part automatically.

 This is to demonstrate how to write an App for Cohesity's App Platform.
 It also servers as an example for consumption of Cohesity's [App](https://github.com/cohesity/app-sdk-go)